 The Investment Company's target region comprises 28 CARICOM (including the associate members and observers) and 6 non-CARICOM countries within the Caribbean Basin.
-According to the available information on the IMF's World Economic Outlook Database, the aggregate population of the region in 2018 is estimated at 286 million, rising to 298 million people in 2022 (CAGR9 0.8%).
-Aggregate GDP for these countries in 2018 is USD 2,179 billion, rising to USD 2,645 billion in 2022 (CAGR 4.0%).10
+According to the available information on the IMF's World Economic Outlook Database, the aggregate population of the region in 2019 is estimated at 286 million, rising to 293 million people in 2022 (CAGR2 0.5%).
+Aggregate GDP for these countries in 2019 is USD 2,204 billion, rising to USD 2,510 billion in 2022 (CAGR 2.6%).3

-The IMF characterises the macroeconomic prospects for the region as improving, with growth in both tourism-dependent economies and commodity exporters projected to be in the 2.4% range for 2017 and 2018 and into the medium term.
-The region is expected to benefit from higher economic growth in the United States ("US") and some improvement in commodity prices.11
+The IMF characterises the macroeconomic prospects for the region as generally improving, with growth in both tourism-dependent economies and commodity exporters projected to firm up in 2019.
+The region is expected to benefit from higher economic growth in the United States ("US") and the increase of commodity prices.4

 Public sector debt remains a major vulnerability for the region.
-In several tourism-dependent economies, the public-debt-to-GDP ratio is now declining from very high levels, with a number of them, including Grenada, Jamaica, and St. Kitts and Nevis, engaged in multi-year fiscal consolidation efforts.12 In such cases, continued fiscal prudence will be necessary to gradually reduce public-debt-to-GDP ratios to sustainable levels and to build and preserve buffers against adverse shocks.
+In several tourism-dependent economies, the public-debt-to-GDP ratio is now declining from very high levels, with a number of them, including Grenada, Jamaica, and St. Kitts and Nevis, engaged in multi-year fiscal consolidation efforts.5 For example, Jamaica has shown a strong improvement in recent years with the public-debt-to-GDP ratio falling below 100% in 2018/2019.6 In such cases, continued fiscal prudence will be necessary to gradually reduce public-debt-to-GDP ratios to sustainable levels and to build and preserve buffers against adverse shocks.